nicolaavogel/Master-project-/README.md

 # Master-project
 Master project: "Hierarchical multiclass supervised classification of metabarcoded environmental DNA in a forensic context"

-This projects was completed at the Department of GeoGenetics, GLOBE Institute, University of Copenhagen.
+This projects was completed at the Department of GeoGenetics, GLOBE Institute, University of Copenhagen and supervised by [Tobias Guldberg Frøslev](https://github.com/tobiasgf) and [Julian Regalado Perez](https://github.com/7PintsOfCherryGarcia).